Service to Neighbors: Love

-After discussing paying our obligations to government, both monetary and in respect, Paul generalizes an important principle of avoiding owing other people.
+After discussing paying our obligations to the government, both monetary and in respect, Paul generalizes an important principle of avoiding owing other people.
 A Christian should strive to operate independently in the world and not have obligations to people.
-The idea is not necessarily to have no debt, but not to incur debt that you cannot pay.
+The idea is not to necessarily have no debt, but not to incur debt that you cannot pay.

 Debt can cause harm.
 If you take on a loan and don’t repay it, you are harming the lender.
 It becomes a form of stealing and a form of lying (Psalms 37:21).
 Because debt restricts you as far as what you can do with your money, it technically becomes a form of slavery (Proverbs 22:7).
 The lender can end up controlling your choices (Deuteronomy 28:44).
 Much of the time debt is making payments to the wrong sort of people (Proverbs 22:16).

 The best rule is to only purchase what you can pay for (Proverbs 22:27).
 Do not put necessities up as collateral.
 If you can’t afford to lose it, don’t use it for a loan.
 Under the Old Law, an Israelite was not allowed to promise (borrow) what he was not able to pay (Ecclesiastes 5:5).
 Remember that a Christian’s word is his bond (Matthew 5:34-37).

 Michelle Singletary, quoting her grandmother as she was about to leave for college, said, “At your age, a credit card ain’t nothing but trouble.
 All you’re doing is promising to pay later what you don’t have today, and what makes you think if you don’t have it today, you’ll have it tomorrow?”
 In reality, borrowing is a means of lowering your future standard of living.